VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Path to the file with alert rules.
     	Supports patterns.
 Flag can be specified multiple times.
     	Examples:
-    	 -rule /path/to/file.
-Path to a single file with alerting rules -rule dir/*.yaml -rule /*.yaml.
+         -rule="/path/to/file".
+Path to a single file with alerting rules -rule="dir/*.yaml" -rule="/*.yaml".
 Relative path to all .yaml files in "dir" folder, absolute path to all .yaml files in root.
     	Rule files may contain %{ENV_VAR} placeholders, which are substituted by the corresponding env vars.
     	Supports array of values separated by comma or specified via multiple flags.